ethanlabs101/rofi-emulator-menu/README.md

 ### Core Dependencies
 - Git - to clone this repository
 - Bash – version 5.x recommended
 - Rofi – for the graphical menu interface
+- Rsync - used during installation for ease of use
 - Flatpak – for certain emulators and runtime support
 - Flathub - via flatpak to be able to install emulators
 - RetroArch – for multi-system emulation support